Child Care Subsidy

 Child care providers are not legally required to accept CCS vouchers.
 If a provider decides to accept CCS vouchers, he or she can accept the combined amount of the voucher and co-payment.
 If the provider’s regular rate is higher than the combined amount of the voucher and co-payment, parents can be asked to make up the difference.
 However, providers may not charge CCS clients more than they charge non-CCS clients.
 Many providers find it difficult to collect any additional payment from low-income families served by CCS.

-For instructions on how to assist a parent in applying for the Child Care Subsidy program, go to the CCS For Parents page.
 Click here for additional information about CCS reimbursement rates—which vary by region of the state, age of the child (under age 2, or aged 2 and over), number children in the family needing care, and the amount of care needed.

 A Note to Informal Providers